-Around for some 79 million years, mosquitoes are some of the oldest and most dangerous animals to inhabit the earth.
+Around for some 79 million years, mosquitoes are among the oldest and most dangerous animals to inhabit the earth.
 In fact, studies suggest mosquitoes have killed more humans than any other creature on record.
-Not to mention, they can give our pet babies heartworms, too.
+Not to mention, they can give our dog and cat babies heartworms, too.

 All of which is to say: you don’t want these little monsters anywhere near your home, family, or pets.
 A lawn full of flying bloodsuckers might seem a little intimidating at first, but don’t worry.
 With the right knowhow and tools, you can get the mosquito-free, bite-free lawn you and your family deserve.